Desert Promise.

 When we engage in partnership with God, we must often do so by faith.
 This is especially true when we don't understand the path God has placed us on.

-• If we want to bring plans from our mind into reality, we should share them with God and seek his purpose.
+• If we want to bring plans from our mind into reality, we should share them with God and seek His purpose.

 • If we have desires on our heart that we are pursuing, we should submit them to His will.